trdischat/ora-syntax/README.md

 ### Examples

-Sample templates used for testing the extension are available in the the [GitHub repository](https://github.com/trdischat/ora-syntax/tree/master/samples).
+Sample templates used for testing the extension are available in the [GitHub repository](https://github.com/trdischat/ora-syntax/tree/master/samples).

 ## Configuration